-One of the most challenging aspects of weight loss is cutting back on calories.
+One of the most challenging aspects of weight loss is cutting back on the amount of calories you eat.
 Many low-calorie foods can leave you feeling hungry and unfulfilled between meals, making it much more tempting to overeat and indulge.

 Fortunately, plenty of healthy foods exist that are both filling and low in calories.

-Here are 10 low-calorie foods that are surprisingly filling and you want to stock your house and office fridge with.
+Here are 10 low-calorie foods that are surprisingly filling and will help you on your path to weight loss.

 1. Greek Yoghurt